drmousse/Beginner-React-Python-Event-App/readme.md

 the deps afterwards. sry for that) via `pip install -r requirements.txt` or `poetry install`.
 With that, you now should be able to initialize your backend by running `python init_tables.py`.
 After successful init, you start the backend server with `python server.py`.
 And that should be it :)

+### 2.3 Themes
+This app makes use of some themes, which you have to copy to folder **frontend/themes** from ***primereact***.
+You will find the themes, after successful execution of `npm install`, in **node_modules/primereact/resources/themes/``.
+From there you have to copy two folders into **frontend/themes**:

+- lara-dark-amber
+- lara-light-amber

+If you want to use another theme, you can copy any other theme from the resources folder and put it into **frontend/themes** and after that, you have to change two files accordingly:

+- frontend/constants.js
+  - change constant TIO_BASE_THEME
+- frontend/index.html
+  - change link to stylesheet of theme

 ## 3. Open Issue List